plp13/qman/src/qman.1.md

 | rgb      | ternary      | auto       | True if terminal can re-define colors, false if not, auto to auto-detect |
 | unicode  | ternary      | auto       | True if terminal supports Unicode, false if not, auto to auto-detect |
 | clipboard| ternary      | auto       | True if terminal supports clipboard operations (OSC 52), false if not, auto to auto-detect |

+Beware that **Qman** uses these capabilities to decide whether to either honor or ignore various configuration options specified elsewhere, particularly in the **[chars]** and **[colours]** sections mentioned above.
+Auto-detection should work correctly in most cases; it's therefore recommended to not modify any of the options in this section, except when discovering or reporting bugs.

 **Section [misc]**
 : This section contains various miscellaneous options: